pydoit/doit/doc/cmd_other.rst

 reset-dep
 ---------

-This command allows to recompute the informations on file dependencies (timestamp, md5sum, ... depending on the ``check_file_uptodate`` setting), and save this in the database, without executing the actions.
+This command allows to recompute the information on file dependencies (timestamp, md5sum, ... depending on the ``check_file_uptodate`` setting), and save this in the database, without executing the actions.